garushyants/sars_cov_2_deer_Ohio/README.md

 \
 Folder *figures* contains graphs generated with the provided scripts.

-Folder *supplementary_tables* contains Table S6 describing all mutations in clusters and Table S8 describes recurrent mutations.
+Folder *supplementary_tables* contains Table S6 describing all mutations in clusters and Table S8 describing recurrent mutations in deer clusters.